arnb-smnta/Arnab-Namaste-/notes/ep2.md

 remove main:app.js from package.json or itwill conflict in production

 Dont push the files in git hub that can be regenarated

+To support in older browser we need browsers list